 Teacher’s incorporate digital games on their teaching to make sure more students are engaged.
 Similarly, infographics would be a great tool for games inside the class for a fun and interactive learning.

-Maybe you can try the infographics that has a quiz flow chart.
-These game measure and develop the student’s literacy, reading and math skills.
+Maybe you can check out examples of infographics for students with a quiz flow chart.
+These games measure and develop the student’s literacy, reading and math skills.

 A recent report by The Joan Ganz Cooney Center entitled, Comparative Analysis of National Teacher Surveys indicated that 43% of the teachers used online video games for learning.
 Alternatively, you can also use web-based interactive infographics that gives students/viewers the control to modify the results.